 I know sometimes when you get a hand-me down piece, it can feel almost wrong to change it – like taking off this trim – but, really, don’t feel guilty.
 My Grandpop isn’t here to see the desk, but I just know he’d be thrilled I was using it, no matter how I changed it to fit my taste.

 And my Grandmom loves the changes I made to the desk.
 She’s just happy I could use it and was asking me to send her pictures during every step of the makeover.

 After the trim came off, we used some wood filler to fill in some of the gaps.
 I honestly hadn’t used wood putty before.
 Usually Kalen handles that step of any project, and now I can’t believe I hadn’t done it.
 So easy!

 With clay paint, you usually don’t have to worry about sanding a piece first.
 But like I said, the desk was in rough shape.

 You can see my mom sanding the desk with a sanding sponge.
 (Pretty much anytime you see nail polish on a hand, it’s my mom in the picture, not me – ha!)

-Rub the piece with a damp, clean cloth to get rid of any dust and dirt, then rub it again with a dry, damp cloth
+Rub the piece with a damp, clean cloth to get rid of any dust and dirt, then rub it again with a dry, clean cloth

 2. Prep the drawers